 This unit keeps things treading heavily on the aggro side of things with other knock-out numbers like the “Feral” title track, “Swarm“, and the blisteringly savage “The War Is Never Over“.

-“Feed” (streaming) is one of the more uptempo cuts, quick and intense, it pulls us through the mire.
-Taking us along for the ride, it goes through some moderately thrashy monents while a multitude of vocal styles are presented.
+“Feed” is one of the more uptempo cuts, quick and intense, it pulls us through the mire.
+Taking us along for the ride, it goes through some moderately thrashy moments while a multitude of vocal styles is presented.

 Things end on yet another high note, the album-closing “Shallow Fate” is a serving of pure southern groovery and attitude.
 Tightly knit, it sticks firm in the curves while navigating twists, turns and other swerves in its tempos.
-By the time it comes to and end, you will want to immediately replay NOMAD and their fantastic monster of a record, “Feral“, again… and again.
+By the time it comes to an end, you will want to immediately replay NOMAD and their fantastic monster of a record, ‘Feral‘, again… and again.